falseywinchnet/PicoGPT/MV-DCB.md

 * **More respectful handling of rare signals**,
 * **Minimal engineering lift** and low runtime overhead.

-That combination—**safer first steps + steadier geometry‑aware pushes**—is why this feels like a practical, incremental upgrade to standard backprop rather than a moonshot rewrite. code demo in the corresponding.py file
+code demo in the corresponding.py file